chcly/chcly/README.md

 Modules that are highly experimental but not currently needed.

-+ [MetaData](https://github.com/chcly/Module.MetaData) - Converts CastXML output into a type library .
++ [MetaData](https://github.com/chcly/Module.MetaData) - Converts CastXML output into a type library.
-+ [Python](https://github.com/chcly/Module.Python) - C++ setup to begin a custom binding generator using MetaData.
++ [Python](https://github.com/chcly/Module.Python) - Setup to experiment with a custom binding generator using MetaData.

 ### Templates